Datagatherer2357/Gareth-Duffy-GMIT/README.md

 **Excercise 5 of programming and scripting:**

-* ex5iris.py is Ronald Fisher's Iris dataset realligned with justification of spaces and columns.
+* ex5iris.py is Ronald Fisher's Iris dataset formatted with justification of spaces and columns.

 **Excercise 6 of programming and scripting:**

 * factorial.py is a program that contains a function called factorial which takes a single positive integer and returns its
   factorial.

 ----------------------------------------------------------------------------------------------------------------------------------------

 * All other files in this repository are Python programs that are not GMIT assignments.

 * This repository contains Python code only.